microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 This lab will show how you will

-- Create a new Azure App Service with a MYSQL database server and configure the web app to use Apache Tomcat
+- Create a new Azure App Service with a MySQL database server and configure the web app to use Apache Tomcat
 - Use Azure App Service Task to deploy a WAR file

 ### Before you begin